 My kids got this when they were 7 & 8, I think the best age range for this game is 4 – 8!
 My son is 9 and is already getting bored with this game unless we all get involved and then he loves to get down on the floor and play.
 Just an FYI, this game is quite large, so it doesn’t fit on a table, we put it on the floor of our 38′ fifth wheel and have some fun with it.

 This is one of my favorite games for kids because it makes them think!
 I use it for homeschool too, I love it.
-It is based on the old “20 Questions” we all played as kids.
+It is based on the old “20 Questions” we all played as kids so it is super fun and works great as a party game.

 The Hedbanz game comes with a stack of picture cards, each featuring an animal, food, or common object.
 The categories are few and simple, but this allows everyone, even young children, to get in on the family fun.
 And because you’ll be racing against the one-minute sand-clock timer, each round moves quickly, ramping up your energy and challenging your wit.